I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/video/nf-video-videoportcreatespinlock.md

 <p>On success the function returns NO_ERROR.
 If an error occurs, the function returns an appropriate error code.</p>

 ## -remarks
-<p>This routine must be called before an initial call to <a href="https://msdn.microsoft.com/library/windows/hardware/ff570175">VideoPortAcquireSpinLock</a> or to any other support routine that requires a spin lock as an argument. </p>

-<p>This routine must be called before an initial call to <a href="https://msdn.microsoft.com/library/windows/hardware/ff570175">VideoPortAcquireSpinLock</a> or to any other support routine that requires a spin lock as an argument. </p>
+<p>This routine must be called before an initial call to <a href="..\video\nf-video-videoportacquirespinlock.md">VideoPortAcquireSpinLock</a> or to any other support routine that requires a spin lock as an argument. </p>

 ## -requirements
 <table>